DimensionDataResearch/glider-gun-v2/docs/development/design-notes.md

 The Glider Gun cluster has multiple nodes, and the `/state` and `/log` volumes must be available on the node where the job is running.
 The contents of these volumes must be persisted between runs of the deployment.
 There are 2 options to achieve this:

 * Shared storage
   A sub-folder of the shared storage volume is mounted into the pod's container.
+  This volume can be mounted by the Glider Gun provisioning pod, and also mounted into each job's pods using the Rook FlexVolume driver.

 * Local storage
   A local folder is managed by the Glider Gun agent on each node, and this folder is then mounted into the pod as a local volume.

-Given requirements for archiving and restoring state, the local storage option may be preferable (this can be done with shared storage but it's a little riskier in terms of race conditions).
+It's probably a lot simpler to use shared storage (fewer moving parts in user-space).

 ### Shared storage

-Could be NFS (either an existing NFS volume, or a Kubernetes `PersistentVolume` in `ReadWriteMany` mode using the NFS provisioner) or something like [Rook](https://rook.io/) dynamically provisioning the volume.
+Could be NFS (either an existing NFS volume, or a Kubernetes `PersistentVolume` in `ReadWriteMany` mode using the NFS provisioner) or something like [Rook's](https://rook.io/) shared `FileSystem`.

-**Note:** currently, Rook doesn't seem to correctly handle `ReadWriteMany` (it barfs as soon as a volume is mounted into a second pod, even if it's marked as `ReadWriteMany`).

 ### Local storage